-A DIN first stage screw directly into the tank valve.
+A DIN first stage screws directly into the tank valve.
 This is the safest way to connect your first stage to a tank valve.
-Not only does it sit safely due to being screwed in but it also restricts any movement of the high-pressure O-ring seal that prevents air from escaping.
+Not only does it sit safely due to being screwed into the tank valve but it also restricts any movement of the O-ring seal that prevents air from escaping.
 This system is mostly used by technical divers as it can handle higher tank pressures.

 Most tanks that you can rent will have a yoke attachment.
 A DIN regulator requires a compatible tank and not all dive shops have them.
 However, if you have a DIN regulator you can get a simple and low-cost adapter to convert it to a yoke system if the tank does not allow to use a DIN regulator.

 You definitely want to purchase such a converter if you opt to buy a DIN regulator.
 You might otherwise find out the hard way that the available tanks in the dive shop will be of no use to you!